eove/orca/docs/story/verifiable-os.md

 "That's a great idea!"
 Jules said, "Let's do that!"

-Five years later, the company grew quite a lot and everything seemed to go as planned.
+Five years later, the company grew a lot and everything seemed to go as planned.

 One afternoon, Shuri entered Jules office and said "Jules, we have a problem.
 Someone succeeded to steal the root CA."